 Today depart for the final destination on the tour, the stunning Maldives.
 It’s time to unwind.
-Fly in to the capital of Male, hop on a speedboat, and cruise to the paradisiacal Kaafu Atoll.
-Check in to one of our recommended luxury resorts: Four Seasons Kuda Huraa, One & Only Reethi Rah, Baros Maldives, Huvafen Fushi or Velassaru.
+Fly in to the capital of Male, then hop on a speedboat or seaplane onward to your luxury resort of choice.

 Start your day with a relaxing and invigorating yoga session on the soft beach sand.
 After breakfast, you’ll take an unforgettable sea plane flight through the Maldives, giving you an epic view of the country’s stunning scenery.
 In the afternoon, you may enjoy some leisure time on the beach.
 Toast the sunset aboard a Dolphin Cruise, and enjoy a tasty beachside dinner.